Functional Safety (ISO26262) and Automotive SPICE Training

 Automotive risk management and safety requirements call for complex solutions and deep-rooted knowledge of how they work.
 We offer Functional Safety ISO26262 training for any role and at any level.*

-*please note that we do not provide individual training
+*Please note that we do not provide individual training

 The training includes an overview of safety standards; ISO26262 basic definitions, terminology, and concepts.
 Mandatory for each project member.
 (Prerequisite for in-depth roles training).